pigigaldi/TWNotification/README.md

 # TWNotification

-# This is a fork of the original by DJKira
+# This is a fork of the original by DjKira
 I have added the possibility of choose the text alignment (left,center,right) and the color of the notification banner

 Forked by MPow